 Suggested Reading: With Winning in Mind by Lanny Bassham, The Knowing Doing Gap & Dangerous Half-Truths and Total Nonsense by Jeffrey Pfeffer Daniel Stutton.

 How does a leader’s confidence increase?

-Through unpacking the power behind ‘fake it until you make it’ my end goal is to help you understand the predicament behind leadership.
+By unpacking the power behind ‘fake it until you make it’ my end goal is to help you understand the predicament behind leadership.
 You must do it in order to get better.
-That means invariably that whether you are fresh out of college or have your face on the one dollar bill, everyone starts somewhere.
+That means invariably that whether you are fresh out of college or have your face on the one-dollar bill, everyone starts somewhere.
 Fortunately, through Jeffrey Pfeffer’s and Daniel Stutton’s literature you can confidently begin or continue to ’fake’ your journey as a leader.

 Jeff Butler Internationally respected speaker and consultant, Jeff Butler helps bridge generational gaps between Millennials and companies looking for their talent and patronage.
 Butler has quickly built his reputation as a memorable presenter with tangible solutions for attracting, retaining, and engaging Millennials as employees and customers.
 Within just the past three years, he has spoken at two TEDx events and multiple Fortune 500 companies such as Google, Amazon, and LinkedIn.